rafftre/zit/README.md

 This application consists of two parts:
 1. A CLI (Command-Line Interface) - directly executable and designed to partially mimic the behavior of Git.
-2. A library module - usable as a dependency in other Zig projects that need to work on a Git repository.
+2. A library module - usable as a dependency in other projects that need to work on a Git repository.

 ## Purpose